OrgFlow/docs/content/reference/commands/env-flowout.md

 - **`-c|--checkOnly`**

-  If specified, no change to the metadata in the Salesforce organization are made.
+  If specified, no changes to the metadata in the Salesforce organization are made.
 Instead, the changes are validated by Salesforce, similar to [validating a changeset](https://help.salesforce.com/articleView?id=sf.changesets_inbound_test_deploy.htm&type=5).

 [!include[CheckOnlyDeployWarning](partials/check-only-deploy-warning.md)]